coach-ml/coach-dotnet/README.md

-# IMPORTANT
-As of Sept 21, 2019, Coach v2 models are no longer supported by this .NET SDK as they are built with TF 1.14.
-This project uses [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp), which currently only supports up to TF 1.13.
-Plans to update TensorFlowSharp or potentially migrate to ML.NET are in-progress.
-Thank you for your patience! ✌️

 # Coach .NET Core SDK

 Coach is an end-to-end Image Recognition platform, we provide the tooling to do effective data collection, training, and on-device parsing of Image Recognition models.